|Guide||♦||1 Triplog||0 Topics|

 Lying unnoticed and undisturbed by the millions of travelers that pass within 400 yards one of its surface openings each year, the Leupp Faults lay quietly awaiting your inquisitive visit.
-The seemingly featureless high desert plain lying east of Flagstaff, west of Winslow and south of the Little Colorado River is not as boring as it might first appear.
+The seemingly featureless high desert plain lying east of Flagstaff, west of Winslow, and south of the Little Colorado River is not as boring as it might first appear.
 These faults generally run from northwest to southeast and are not difficult to access for those willing to seek them out.
-Much of the length of the fault is identifiable on the surface but is not open to entry and exploration, it is merely a surface depression that follows the fissure below.
-There are several locations however where the faults open up as gaping chasms that interrupt the smooth surface of this treeless and windswept rolling prairie.
+Much of the length of the fault is identifiable on the surface but is not open to entry and exploration; it is merely a surface depression that follows the fissure below.
+However, there are several locations where the faults open up as gaping chasms that interrupt the smooth surface of this treeless and windswept rolling prairie.

-At the bottom of the fissure openings that lie closest to I-40 we found a treasure of sorts.
-As near as I can estimate, sometime about 50 to 60 years ago, someone decided to use the open fissures as a disposal site for a large quantity (20 - 30) of the old wooden hand crank box style phones that had the mouthpiece and bells mounted to the front and the ear piece hanging from a hook on the side.
+At the bottom of the fissure openings that lie closest to I-40, we found a treasure of sorts.
+As near as I can estimate, sometime about 50 to 60 years ago, someone decided to use the open fissures as a disposal site for a large quantity (20 - 30) of the old wooden hand crank box style phones that had the mouthpiece and bells mounted to the front and the earpiece hanging from a hook on the side.
 I assume that when the phone systems serving local ranches or possibly from somewhere else were upgraded, the technician or contractor used the fissure as a cheap, convenient disposal site for all of the old phones and their associated dry cell batteries.
-Unfortunately time has taken its toll and the phones are beyond salvage in my view, but it was interesting to look through the piles of decomposed remains and ponder long lost conversations and news passed around the country with these old phones.
+Unfortunately, time has taken its toll, and the phones are beyond salvage in my view, but it was interesting to look through the piles of decomposed remains and ponder long-lost conversations and news passed around the country with these old phones.

 (quoted from the USGS Earthquake Hazards Program) "These predominantly northwest-trending normal faults are at the easternmost edge of and beyond the Pliocene-Quaternary San Francisco volcanic field in north-central Arizona.
 They are on the erosion surface cut on Paleozoic rocks that slopes north from the Colorado Plateau margin to the Little Colorado River.
 The faults cut Paleozoic and Mesozoic bedrock, locally middle Pleistocene basalt, and Quaternary alluvium.
 Displacement is primarily down-to-the-northeast or east.
 The faults have been active in the middle or late Quaternary, but the age of youngest movement is not well constrained."